-- 9. Which computer science course should I take?
+9. Which computer science course should I take?

 GSSM considers computer science to be an indispensable tool for almost every discipline.
-If you have not taken a computer science course, you may select one of these options to fulfill the SC graduation requirement: - CSC101 Introduction to Computer Science (AP CS A) which is a one-semester course offered in the fall, followed by CSC102 Advanced Java Programming (AP CS A) which is offered in the spring to complete your AP exam preparation.
+If you have not taken a computer science course, you may select one of these options to fulfill the SC graduation requirement:

+CSC101 Introduction to Computer Science (AP CS A) which is a one-semester course offered in the fall, followed by CSC102 Advanced Java Programming (AP CS A) which is offered in the spring to complete your AP exam preparation.
 Each semester earns 0.5 unit.

 - CSC110 Computer Science 1: Python for Scientists which is a general-purpose object-oriented language that is used by many disciplines.
 This one-semester course earns 1.0 unit.
 This course is dual-enrolled. - The sequence ENGIN102 Engineering Disciplines and Skills followed by ENGIN141 Computer Programming with MATLAB.
 MATLAB is a programming language tailored for engineering and science.
 Refer to the description in the engineering section of the course catalog.
-NOTE: Only ENGIN141 is dual-enrolled and counts as 1.0 unit of credit of computer science. - CSC101 Introduction to Computer Science (AP CS A) (0.5 unit) followed by CSC160 Introduction to Computer Networking (0.5 unit) for a total of 1.0 unit of credit.
+NOTE: Only ENGIN141 is dual-enrolled and counts as 1.0 unit of credit of computer science. - CSC101 Introduction to Computer Science (AP CS A) (0.5 unit) followed by CSC160 Introduction to Computer Networking (0.5 unit) for a total of 1.0 unit of credit. - CSC 160 Introduction to Computer Networking (0.5 unit) and CSC260 CyberSecurity Fundamentals (0.5 unit) for a total of 1.0 unit of credit.

 If you have taken a computer science course that fulfills the SC graduation requirements, you may enroll in a computer science elective course(s).
 Work with your academic advisor and the computer science department faculty to make sure you have completed the prerequisites for these courses.